AFootGolf9/automation/README.md

-# Here you can find simple code that automate some actions,
+# Here you can find simple code that automate some actions

-### At the moment we hold code that can
+At the moment we hold code that can:

---Get free games from EpicGames(it doesn't work well)
+- Get free games from EpicGames(it doesn't work well)
+- Make a lot of commits easily